 Note: estimated audience figures are based on the numbers of the leaflets handed out on the day.

 Akane Takayama conceived of her DOG installation in 2008 when she found the model of a dog in a waste skip in the back streets of central London.
-The model itself was a cheap, poorly constructed item and its forlorn position in the rubbish of society attracted her to ideas of value and how we place value on the material world around us.
+The model itself was a cheap, poorly constructed item and its forlorn position in the rubbish of society attracted her to ideas of value and how we place a value on the material world around us.
 She started work in her studio in Hackney, East London, looking at a design and structure of a work of contemporary public art.
-In this process she evaluated the materials and the structure, considered the idea of creating an iconic form and then producing it in such numbers that the size and extent of the sculpture would create a memorable impact.
+In this process, she evaluated the materials and the structure, considered the idea of creating an iconic form and then producing it in such numbers that the size and extent of the sculpture would create a memorable impact.

 estimated audience 1600

 Clissold Park, Stoke Newington, London was the second installation venue of the DOG sculpture.
 This park provided large expansive vistas in which long lines of DOGs created an impressive sight over a large area.
 The audience had the benefit of a wonderful sunny day in which to walk amongst the installation and participate in public art.

 estimated audience 600

 Holland Park, Knightsbridge, London was the third installation in the DOGLondon2010 production.
 The venue was slightly different because rather than an expansive display area, at Holland Park DOG found itself in the splendid entrance avenue which leads into the park.

 Takayama’s team set up the installation under her guidance.
 During the course of the installation, they marshalled the site and gave out leaflets which explained what the work was all about.
 The team engaged with the audience and helped them to really engage with the work.
 At the end of each day, the team then distributed the DOGs to those who wanted them and managed the clear up of the site.